jessepav/lacygoill-wiki-backup/floating_point/representation.md

 15

 ##
-## What is the range of possible stored values for the exponent of a single-precision floating-point number?
+## What's the range of possible stored values for the exponent of a single-precision floating-point number?

 The exponent is stored in the range `[0,255]`.